mohit-iitbh/gaze_estimation_using_deep_learning/README.md

-# Gaze Estimation with Deep Learning
+# Gaze Estimation using Deep Learning

 This project implements a deep learning model to predict eye region landmarks and gaze direction.
 The model is trained on a set of computer generated eye images synthesized with UnityEyes [1].
 This work is heavily based on [2] but with some key modifications.